LazyTurtle/YetAnotherGraphPlugin/README.md

 </p>

 - Customize the new blueprint node. overriding few functions.
-  - `InternalGetTitleNode` to change the name displayed int he graph editor.
+  - `GetTitleNode` to change the name displayed int he graph editor.
   - `HasOutpitPins` to remove the bottom area of the node, usually dedicated to the output pins.
   - `HasInputPins` to remove the upper area of the node, usually dedicated to the input pins.
   - Add any kind of new variable that you wish.